What Is Endometriosis?

 - Endometriosis is associated with immunologic alterations such as antibodies to the lining of the uterus (endometrium), which may interfere with implantation of the embryo.

 - Impaired embryo development and implantation – associated with reduced level of an adhesive like molecule (beta integrin).

-Treatment options for endometriosis depend on whether the goal is to restore fertility or improve pain symptoms.
+Treatment options for endometriosis largely depend on whether the goal is to restore or preserve fertility or simply to improve pain symptoms.

-- Maintain or restore normal reproductive function – fertility preservation.
+- Fertility preservation.
+Maintain or restore normal reproductive function.